Quick Take

 This fish belongs to the Esocidae family and is scientifically known as Esox masquinongy.
 Muskies also go by two additional terms, which include milliganong and maskinonge.

 Expert fishermen can easily identify muskellunge because of their large size and impressive appearance.
-Its distinct coloring and features display a dark green back, a light yellowish-green belly, and cream-colored vertical stripes down its sides.
+It has a dark green back, a light yellowish-green belly, and cream-colored vertical stripes down its sides.

 It has a large, flat head with a protruding lower jaw and a long, slender body.
-Its fins are small, and its tail is forked, giving it a fast-swimming speed.
-The muskellunge fish can grow up to 6 feet long and weigh up to 60 pounds.
+Its fins are small, and its tail is forked, giving it a fast swimming speed.
+The muskellunge fish can grow up to 6 feet long and weigh over 70 pounds.
 Overall, the muskellunge’s appearance is designed for speed, power, and stealth.
 Its long, streamlined body, sharp teeth, and powerful tail make it a formidable predator in the water.

-Distribution: The Muskellunge is found throughout Canada and northern parts of the United States.
-Introduced to other areas, including the Great Lakes and some waters in the eastern and western parts of the United States, this species is not native to the continent’s southern regions.
+Distribution: The Muskellunge is found throughout Canada and the northern parts of the United States.
+Although it has been introduced to other areas, including the Great Lakes and some eastern and western waters of the United States, this species is not native to the continent’s southern regions.

 Population: The introduction of non-native fish species, habitat degradation, and overfishing have all had an impact on the species.
 Conservation efforts, such as catch-and-release fishing, have helped to protect this species.

-Habitat: Muskellunge prefers large clear lakes and rivers with rocky or weedy bottoms with depths of at least 20 feet.
+Habitat: Muskellunge prefer large, clear lakes, reservoirs, and rivers with abundant vegetation and rocky structures, and can be found in both weedy shallows and clear, deep waters.
 As the top predator in its ecosystem, muskies feed on other fish, frogs, and even small mammals such as muskrats and squirrels.

 Predators and prey